pchyuk/Obsidian_remote/3학년 겨울학기(24-W)/LEVEL-UP OPic반/Chapter 6. Vacation at home.md

 이것이 나의 방학 일상이야. 혹시 더 궁금한 점이 있니?

 ---
+**Main Point**: Alright, let me tell you about my daily routine during my last vacation.
+Each day was pretty similar.

+**First,** I start my day by waking up around 8 a.m. and freshening up with a quick shower.
+This really wakes me up and makes me feel refreshed.
+After that, I have a simple breakfast, usually a banana, milk, and cereal, and then get ready to start my day at my computer.

+**Since** I'm majoring in Computer Science and studying software, I spend most of my day in front of my computer.
+Last winter, my goal was to solve at least one algorithm problem a day.
+So, I usually tackled these problems in the morning when I was most focused.
+I met my goal quite well and even managed to solve problems for 100 consecutive days!
+My skills improved a lot, and when I think about that time, I feel really proud of myself.
+I did it!

+Of course, since it was vacation, I didn't study all day.
+As I mentioned earlier, I relaxed by watching YouTube or listening to music.
+This helped me unwind and feel comfortable.

+That's how I spent my days during the break.
+Anything else you’d like to know?

+---
 ## Q3.
 What's the memorable vacation that you spent at home?
 Why was it so memorable?
 Please describe it in detail.

 음... 좋아! 집에서 나의 형과 함께한 기억나는 방학에 대해 말해줄게.